jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
 I am broadly interested in studying <b>cryptography</b> and coding theory using tools from <b>complexity theory</b>, harmonic analysis, and algebraic geometry.
-I also like to talk about optimization, TDA, quantum computing, and cybersecurity, but not as much as I like cryptography.
+I also like to talk about optimizations, TDA, quantum computing, and cybersecurity, but not as much as I like cryptography.
 </p>